ToposInstitute/RelationalThinking-Book/chp7-dpo-application.md

 The DPO rewrite rules for putting cheese on bread.
 ```

-As we can see from this rule, we can model the concept of the bread slice and cheese becoming one by sending `cheese` to the same food element as `bread_slice`. <mark> This is a knowledge engineering choice that demonstrates the flexibility of DPO-rewriting rules. (what is a knowledge engineering choice?) </mark>
+As we can see from this rule, we can model the concept of the bread slice and cheese becoming one by sending `cheese` to the same food element as `bread_slice`.
+Choosing to model the cheese being on bread as the fusion of cheese and bread is a knowledge engineering choice.
+This can easily have been represented using a relation about the cheese being on top of the bread.
+This further demonstrates the flexibility of DPO-rewriting rules.

 ### Plate Slice